-Historians, on the other hand, have begun to write the social, institutional and legal histories of humanitarianism and human rights.
-They have focused, for example, on missionary work, the relationship between the imperialism and the humanitarian impulse, the growth of international law, international organizations and NGOs, instances of ethnic cleansing, crimes against humanity and genocide, natural disasters, the development of wartime refugee and relief work, and the values driving foreign policy and military intervention.
-In addition, cultural and intellectual historians of North America, Britain, and France have investigated the emergence of humanitarian sensibilities since the late 18th century, which they have attributed to the spread of capitalist markets, empires, and technologies; shifting notions of pain (from unavoidable and God-given to “unacceptable and eradicable”); and the rise of sentimental literature, which engaged readers’ emotions by acquainting them with the dramatic interior and social lives of sentient others.
-In general, scholars agree that, by 1850, “something changed.”
+Historians, on the other hand, have begun to write the social, institutional, and legal histories of humanitarianism and human rights.
+They have focused, for example, on missionary work; the relationship between the imperialism and the humanitarian impulse; the growth of international law, international organizations, and NGOs; instances of ethnic cleansing, crimes against humanity, and genocide; natural disasters; the development of wartime refugee and relief work; and the values driving foreign policy and military intervention.
+In addition, cultural and intellectual historians of North America, Britain, and France have investigated the emergence of humanitarian sensibilities since the late eighteenth century, which they have attributed to the spread of capitalist markets, empires, and technologies; shifting notions of pain (from unavoidable and God-given to “unacceptable and eradicable”); and the rise of sentimental literature, which engaged readers’ emotions by acquainting them with the dramatic interior and social lives of sentient others.
+In general, scholars agree that by 1850, “something changed.”
 There was a greater sense of interconnectivity and felt responsibility for distant human suffering among cosmopolitan publics in Western capitalist nations and empires.
 Through the international Red Cross movement, the humanitarian impulse spread to Asian countries as well, mixing with longer standing native traditions of charity and philanthropy.
 Thomas Laqueur has suggested that humanitarian narratives “demanded new ways of seeing”: “exact, slow, active, engaged seeing” in order to keep distant others “within ethical range.”
-Yet to date, historians have done very little on the visual histories of humanitarianism and, in particular, the question of what role photography has played in shaping and disseminating humanitarian agendas and values.
-This is likely due to the relative youth of the field: the scholarly study of humanitarianism and internationalism is recent and historians are still engaged in excavating their institutional, political and social histories from the archives.
-Many of the essays in our volume contribute to this project of archival excavation while refocusing attention on the use and significance of visual media and strategies.
+Yet to date, historians have done very little to examine the visual histories of humanitarianism and, in particular, the question of what role photography has played in shaping and disseminating humanitarian agendas and values.
+This is likely due to the relative youth of the field: the scholarly study of humanitarianism and internationalism is recent, and historians are still engaged in excavating their institutional, political, and social histories from the archives.
+Many of the chapters in our volume contribute to this project of archival excavation while refocusing attention on the use and significance of visual media and strategies.

 Although the mobilization of photographic images has become so crucial in raising both awareness and funds for humanitarian and human rights agendas, historians have not yet studied it in a systematic way.
 As a result, scholars have too liberally claimed “first-time” status for their object or period of study: that this was the “first time” a certain photographic technology was used to a particular effect, that this was the first time certain visual narrative conventions were mobilized or that celebrities fronted humanitarian appeals.
 This volume, in effect, tests such assertions and fills a gap in our historical understanding: first, by establishing humanitarian photography as a historical problematic, and second, by indicating key moments in humanitarianism’s long visual history.

 A critical word is in order regarding the geographical scope of our volume.
 The scholarship on photography and humanitarianism has had a strongly Eurocentric and North American orientation.
 Photography and humanitarianism have been treated as Western inventions and, more problematically, as peculiarly Western practices.
-While our volume is necessarily informed by this literature, it also aspires to unsettle these assumptions, particularly as concerns humanitarian and photographic practice, and present a somewhat more diverse perspective.
+While our volume is necessarily informed by this literature, it also aspires to unsettle these assumptions, particularly as they concern humanitarian and photographic practice, and present a somewhat more diverse perspective.
 Our volume’s overall contribution in this area is admittedly modest; it nonetheless reflects the current state of the research.
-As a result, while the essays offer geographical breadth, most of the humanitarian organizations, image-makers, and image-purveyors discussed come from Europe and North America.
+As a result, while the chapters offer geographical breadth, most of the humanitarian organizations, image-makers, and image-purveyors discussed come from Europe and North America.
 To date, we have little empirical knowledge of “how visuality and humanitarianism might intersect” in the great cultural and political expanses “outside of the West.”

 ***